Spectral density of correlated random matrices and nonmonotonic stability in hetero-associative memory networks: SUPPLEMENTAL MATERIALS

 Then, we consider another limit, $\alpha \to \infty$, where $M$ becomes infinitely large compared to $N$.
 In this limit, by the central limit theorem, the off-diagonal elements of $J$ become Gaussian random variables with zero mean and variance $1/N$, and are independent of each other except for correlations between transposed pairs, $\langle J_{ij} J_{ji} \rangle = \tau^2/N$.
 The diagonal elements also converge to Gaussian variables, but with nonzero mean $\langle J_{ii} \rangle = \tau \beta$.

-From these properties, we expect that the bulk density function $\rho_b(\omega + \tau \beta)$ converges to the elliptic law with zero mean and variance $\tau^2/N$ in this limit.
+Noting that the ellipse is shifted by $\tau \beta$ from the origin due to the nonzero diagonal elements, the bulk spectral density $\rho_b(\omega + \tau \beta)$ is expected to converge to the elliptic law with zero mean and variance $\tau^2/N$ in this limit.
 Indeed, taking the limit in Eq.~\eqref{y}, we obtain

-Since it is also evident that $\rho_b = 0$ in the region $x \notin [1 - \tau^2, 1 + \tau^2]$, we conclude that the spectrum distribution converges to the full expression of the elliptic law:
+Since it is also evident that $\rho_b = 0$ outside the ellipse, we conclude that the spectrum distribution converges to the full expression of the elliptic law: